Fermion localization in higher curvature spacetime: Abstract

 \section{Abstract}

-Fermion localization in a braneworld model in presence of dilaton coupled higher curvature Gauss-Bonnet bulk gravity is discussed.
-It is shown that the left handed fermionic modes can be localized on the visible brane due to the dilaton coupled higher curvature term without the necessity of any external localizing bulk field.
-This offers a natural resolution of the flavour hierarchy problem in Standard Model.
+{Fermion localization in a braneworld model in presence of dilaton coupled higher curvature Gauss-Bonnet bulk gravity is discussed.
+It is shown that the lowest mode of left handed fermions can be naturally localized on the visible brane due to the dilaton coupled higher curvature term without the necessity of any external localizing bulk field. } \keywords{Phenomenology of Field Theories in Higher Dimensions, Strings and branes phenomenology, Field Theories in Higher Dimensions.}